-\textit{Results:}\ In Fig.~\ref{fig:density}, we plot our $\big(\pi\rho(\lambda)\big)^{1/3}$ result at 0.084 fm with 0.5, 1, 2, and 4 MeV bin size.
-The uncertainty and fluctuation of our results become much larger with smaller bin size since the the number of eigenvalues in each bin is fewer and violates the central limit theorem requirement, but the uncertainty is just 1\% with the smallest bin size.
-With the 0.5 MeV bin size, only the first two data points drop significantly and it suggests that the finite volume effect is relatively small with the 5.5 fm box at the physical pion mass.
-Based on the standard statistical requirement to have at least 25 samples in each bin ($\sim$ 3 MeV bin size), we choose to use a 5 MeV bin size in the rest of analysis of this work.
-With such a bin size, our statistical uncertainty is an order of magnitude smaller than those of all the previous $\rho(\lambda)$ calculations~\cite{Giusti:2008vb,Fukaya:2009fh,Fukaya:2010na,Cichy:2013gja,Engel:2014eea,Cossu:2016eqs}.
+After the above detailed discussion of renormalization, we now switch to the numerical results of the overlap Dirac spectrum and the determination of the chiral condensate.
+In Fig.~\ref{fig:density}, we plot our $\big(\pi\rho(\lambda)\big)^{1/3}$ results at $a=0.084$ fm with 0.5, 1, 2, and 4 MeV bin size, respectively.
+The uncertainty and fluctuation of our results become much larger with smaller bin size since the number of eigenvalues in each bin gets fewer and violates the central limit theorem requirement.
+However, the uncertainty is just of 1\% level with the smallest bin size.
+And with this bin size, only the first two data points drop significantly, which suggests that the finite volume effect is relatively small with the 5.5 fm box at the physical pion mass.
+Based on the standard statistical requirement of having at least 25 samples in each bin ($\sim$ 3 MeV bin size), we choose to use a 3.5 MeV bin size in the remaining numerical analysis of this work.
+Using such a bin size, our statistical uncertainty is an order of magnitude smaller than those of all the previous $\rho(\lambda)$ calculations~\cite{Giusti:2008vb,Fukaya:2009fh,Fukaya:2010na,Cichy:2013gja,Engel:2014eea,Cossu:2016eqs}.
 This is understandable since the number of eigenvalues is almost proportional to the physical volume, and we used the largest volume to date in this work.